AlpSecAustria/alpsec.at/src/content/blog/acsc-neon-cirquit.md

 ```

 To extract the password from the `addon` I used `gdb` to debug the binary.
-For this purpose I setup a simple `javascript program` with `node.js` which would ask for a password input and then call the binary to validate it.
+For this purpose I set up a simple `javascript program` with `node.js` which would ask for a password input and then call the binary to validate it.
 Once executed (*node test.js*) and prompted for a password I used `gdb -p PID` to debug the process containing the `addon.node`. <br/>

-To get the flag I used the following methodology (This works because the flag has to be loaded into memory at some point to compare to our input). <br/>
+To get the flag, I used the following methodology (This works because the flag has to be loaded into memory at some point to compare to our input). <br/>
 - Break on password check function <br/>
 - step through the function <br/>
 - print registers and hex-decode them until you get the flag. <br/>